Appliance Self Repair Advice

 For those of us a bit longer in the tooth in this industry, we know that getting technical support and even more so good technical support from a manufacturer or brand owner is akin to looking for unicorn poo on the dark side of the moon.
 Actually, that's probably sometimes easier.

-The chances of you picking up the phone or dropping an email and getting an answer anytime in the current decade from somebody that can help you is… we;;, we're sure you've got a handle on your chances of that by now.
+The chances of you picking up the phone or dropping an email and getting an answer anytime in the current decade from somebody that can help you is… well, we're sure you've got a handle on your chances of that by now.

 There are some that will help you of course but they are rarities not the rule.